intel-lab-lkp/linux/Documentation/core-api/min_heap.rst

 - **less** is the comparison function used to establish the order of elements.
 - **swp** is a function for swapping elements in the heap.
-If swp is set to NULL, the default swap function will be used, which swaps the elements based on their size
+If swp is set to NULL, the default swap function will be used, which swaps the elements based on their size.

 Macro Wrappers
 ==============